Terms of service

 Article 18 - Additional or deviating provisions

-Provisions additional to or deviating from these general terms and conditions may not be to the consumer’s detriment and must be recorded in writing or in such a way that they can be stored by the consumer in an accessible manner on a durable data carrier.
+Additional provisions or provisions deviating from these general terms and conditions may not be to the detriment of the consumer and must be laid down in writing or in such a way that they can be stored by the consumer in an accessible manner on a durable medium.

 Additional provisions:

-1. The terms and conditions apply to all gift cards issued by the trader (both electronic and printed gift cards, hereinafter collectively referred to as "Gift Cards") that are sold and/or given by the trader or designated third parties.
+1. The terms and conditions apply to all gift vouchers issued by the entrepreneur (both electronic and printed gift vouchers, hereinafter jointly referred to as "Gift Vouchers") that are sold and/or given by the entrepreneur or designated third parties.

-2. Each gift card is provided with a unique code.
+2. Each gift voucher is provided with a unique code.
 This may be a numeric code and/or text code, or a combination thereof.
-Each gift card is issued only once.
-The consumer must keep the gift card, including the code, carefully.
-In case of theft (including use of the code by unauthorized third parties) or loss (including the (accidental) deletion of emails), no compensation will be provided.
-Only original gift cards and codes can be used and must be provided to the trader upon request.
+Each gift voucher is issued only once.
+The consumer must keep the gift voucher, including the code, carefully.
+In the event of theft (including use of the code by unauthorised third parties) or loss (including the accidental deletion of emails), no compensation will be provided.
+Only original gift vouchers and codes can be used and must be provided to the entrepreneur upon request.

-3. To use a gift card, any other applicable specific terms of use can be found on the gift card.
-LEEZZA gift cards have no expiry date, which means they are legally valid for 5 years from the date of issue.
-After this expiry date, the gift card can no longer be used.
+3. To use a gift voucher, any other applicable specific terms of use can be found on the gift voucher.
+LEEZZA gift vouchers have no expiry date and are therefore legally valid for up to 5 years after the date of issue.
+After this expiry date, the gift voucher can no longer be used.

-5. Gift cards issued by LEEZZA and/or by third parties designated by LEEZZA are redeemable only for purchases via www.leezza.com or to be spent in the store.
+5. Gift vouchers issued by LEEZZA and/or by third parties designated by LEEZZA can only be redeemed for purchases via www.leezza.com or spent in the shop.

-6. Gift cards cannot be used for outstanding orders.
+6. Gift vouchers cannot be used for outstanding orders.

-7. A gift card does not have to be used in full at once.
-The unused balance remains valid on the gift card.
+7. A gift voucher does not have to be used in full in one go.
+Any unused balance remains valid on the gift voucher.

-8. Gift cards are not redeemable for cash.
+8. Gift vouchers cannot be exchanged for cash.

-9. If the total amount of the order is higher than the value of the gift card used, the difference must be paid using one of the payment methods used in the webshop.
+9. If the total amount of the order is higher than the value of the gift voucher used, the difference must be paid using one of the payment methods used in the webshop.

-10. It is not permitted to make changes to the amount, the code, or the date of issue; this renders the gift card invalid.
-Any (attempted) fraud or other unauthorized act is recorded and results in the gift card being blocked from use.
+10. It is not permitted to make changes to the amount, the code or the date of issue, as this will render the gift voucher invalid.
+Any (attempted) fraud or other unauthorised act will be recorded and will result in the use of the gift voucher being refused.

-11. It is not permitted to use gift cards in any way for commercial purposes and/or for purposes other than those for which they were issued.
+11. It is not permitted to use gift vouchers in any way for commercial purposes and/or for purposes other than those for which they were issued.

-12. The gift card terms and conditions may be changed from time to time.
+12. The gift voucher terms and conditions may be amended from time to time.